AmVa93n/EndlessDungeon/README.md

 - The `Entrance` class represents the entrance to a level.
 - The `Chest` class represents the chest that contains the amulet in each level.
 It adds functionality related to generating the next chest's location and triggering the opening sequence.
 - The `Arrow` class represents an arrow shot by the player and handles its movement and collisions.
+- The `Trap` class represents traps that pull out and retract spikes on the floor every few seconds.
+It handles their state and determines if the conditions are met to deal damage to the player.
 - The `Obstacle` class represents scenery objects that have collision, and characters are unable to go through.
 - The `Decoration` class represents scenery objects that do not have collision and are placed under all other objects.